Feeling well and overcoming loneliness

 Feeling well is not just about being physically fit and healthy, it is also important that you feel well mentally.
 It’s vital to have contact with friends and family whose company you enjoy.
 If your family don’t live nearby you might want to consider taking up activities or joining groups that will help you to meet people.
 It can be really hard to make that first step so if you are nervous about going along to a social group you could ask someone to go with you.

-Community-based clubs are not for everyone so if you’re not keen but would like some company then are activities may be available.
-You can arrange for a Royal Voluntary Service volunteer to regularly spend some time with you at home, to have a chat and a cup of tea.
+Community-based clubs are not for everyone so if you’re not keen but would like some company then activities may be available.
+You can arrange for a Royal Voluntary Service volunteer to regularly spend some time with you locally or at home, have a chat and a cup of tea.
 Royal Voluntary Service is there every step of the way, providing simple, practical and neighbourly support, which means you’re never on your own.
 Our services means that you will have someone to talk to when it matters most.
+Find out what local Royal Voluntary Service services might be available locally to you.

 We all feel down from time-to-time but feeling depressed isn’t an inevitable part of growing older.
 Depression can be triggered by a range of different events including bereavement, health worries or loss of independence.
 Whatever causes it, it is a treatable condition.
 If you are down or think you may be experiencing feelings of depression you should arrange to see your GP.